balantaim/spring-computerstore/README.md

 ### Spring Environment profiles

-1. test: setup with: logging, AOP, disable cache, no tracing
+1. `test`: setup with: logging, AOP, disable cache, no tracing
-2. benc: setup with: logging, AOP, active tracing
+2. `benc`: setup with: logging, AOP, active tracing
-3. prod: setup with: no logging, no tracing, optimizations for production
+3. `prod`: setup with: no logging, no tracing, optimizations for production

 ### Test Users